More at rubyonrails.org:

 end

-# Enqueue a job to be performed as soon as the queuing system is
+# To enqueue a job to be performed later

 GuestsCleanupJob.set(wait_until: Date.tomorrow.noon).perform_later(guest)

-# Enqueue a job to be performed 1 week from now.
+# Enqueue a job to be performed one week from now

 GuestsCleanupJob.set(wait: 1.week).perform_later(guest)

-# you can pass as many arguments as defined in the latter.
+Since both perform_now and perform_later forward their arguments to perform, you can pass as many arguments as defined in perform, including keyword arguments:

 GuestsCleanupJob.perform_later(guest1, guest2, filter: "some_filter")